 Cook the tomatoes

-- In a large skillet, heat the garlic in 2 Tbsps olive oil for about one minute over medium heat.
+- In a large skillet, heat the garlic in 2 Tbsp olive oil for 30 seconds over medium heat.

 - Now add the tomato halves and ½ tsp sea salt.

-- Cook the tomatoes over medium heat for ten minutes, tossing occasionally with your spatula.
+- Cook the tomatoes over medium heat for eight minutes, tossing occasionally with your spatula.
 The tomatoes will soften, release their juices, and break down a bit.

 Add the olives and seasonings

-- Now add in the olives, remaining ¼ tsp sea salt, tomato paste, sugar, capers, and the remaining 2 Tbsps of olive oil.
+- Now add in the olives, remaining ¼ tsp sea salt, tomato paste, brown sugar, capers, and the remaining 2 Tbsp olive oil.

 - Cook for 5 minutes over medium heat.

-- Turn off the heat, and add the basil chiffonade and Parmesan (omit to keep vegan).
-Mix the basil and Parmesan into the puttanesca sauce with your spatula.
+- Turn off the heat, and add the basil chiffonade.
+Mix it into the olive and tomato mixture with your spatula.